For Primary Schools

 Subject Knowledge for Early Years Practitioners

-This project, focusing on pattern, shape, space and measures, is designed to support Early Years teachers in developing specialist knowledge for teaching mathematics, thus enabling them to understand, teach and support pupils in maths in the classroom.
+This project is designed to support Early Years teachers in developing specialist knowledge for teaching mathematics, thus enabling them to understand, teach and support pupils in maths in the classroom.

 Who can take part?

 The programme is designed for individuals who would like to develop their specialist knowledge for teaching maths to three to five years olds.
 This may be particularly relevant for NQTs, teachers that have moved phases or teachers that have not received maths-specific training.

 - Pathway Two: Pattern, Shape, Space and Measures.

 Each pathway has three core elements, three associated pedagogy sessions, and a task to support the transition from theory to practice.

 - develop enhanced maths subject knowledge with a particular emphasis on developmental progression in the Early Years to ensure sequences of learning are cohesive

 - consider the learning opportunities and pedagogical approaches across the wider provision – reviewing and enhancing the opportunities to promote mathematical learning across the provision.